Ecological-Complexity-Lab/lab_website/network_course/index.md

 2. Tools to perform network analysis on a variety of network types.
 3. Skills: programming and analysis of network data, advanced paper reading, presenting research, scientific writing.

+# Prerequisits
+The only prerequisite is knowledge in programming (preferably in R, which is the language we will use).
+The course is general but examples and some theory are more focused on ecology.
+An introduction to ecology course is recommended, but not required.
+Knowledge in linear algebra is recommended, but not required.

 # Course requirements and grading
 * Compulsory attendance to lectures
 * Compulsory attendance to exercises